mkmksto/linux_utils/sleepy_weepy/README.md

 - Install required packages
 - Set up all necessary files and directories
 - Create and start the service
+- Create another script for command-line interface (inside `/usr/local/bin`) for checking status, time, and help (Note: this is separate from the daemon)

 ## Updating